hackolade/studio-cli-github-actions-examples/README.md

 3. Generates HTML documentation for the example travel.json model
 4. Forward Engineers the same example travel.json model as jsonschema
 5. Gathers logs and generated artifacts into Github workspace on the runner
-6. Open a Pull request from these artifacts
+6. Opens a Pull Request from these artifacts

 The workflow and the compose files are aligned and use the following sensible default variables: